work-tejas1/-SQL-Task/README.md

 | 1 | IT |
 | 2 | Sales |

-💪 Mastering automation testing to improve software quality

-🚀 Unleashing the potential of using Selenium WebDriver for automation

 # Solution
 1. Return Employee record with highest salary
 ```